mike4aday/SignupsApp/README.md

 The developer respects your privacy and the security of your data.
 The app collects only the information that is required to enable your use of the app.

-The app securely stores tokens in your device's keychain, but not your Salesforce username or password.
-Storing the tokens enables you to use the app without having to log in each time.
-(For more information on these tokens and the user authentication process, see [OAuth 2.0 User-Agent Flow for Desktop or Mobile App Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_user_agent_flow.htm&type=5)).
+The app securely stores Salesforce session and refresh tokens in your device's iOS keychain, but does not store your Salesforce username or password.
+Storing the tokens enables you to use the app without having to log in again with each use.
+For more information on these tokens and the user authentication process, see [OAuth 2.0 User-Agent Flow for Desktop or Mobile App Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_user_agent_flow.htm&type=5).
 When login is required, the app displays a web form which prompts you for your Salesforce username and password.
 The web form is hosted by Salesforce and the app never handles your Salesforce password.

-The app does not store any other sensitive or personally identifiable information (PII).
-The app does collect PII about users for whom you want to provision a new Salesforce environment ("org"), but that information is not stored on the device and is transmitted only to Salesforce, over a secure Internet connection to Salesforce's [Signup Request API](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/trialforce_enable_signuprequest_api.htm) endpoint.
+The app collects PII about users for whom you want to provision a new Salesforce environment ("org"), but that information is not stored on the device and is transmitted only to Salesforce, over a secure Internet connection to Salesforce's [Signup Request API](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/trialforce_enable_signuprequest_api.htm) endpoint.

 The app downloads PII about users for whom orgs were provisioned in the past, using a secure connection to Salesforce's Signup Request API endpoint.
-The PII is only held in memory on your device, and is not stored.
-The PII is deleted when you quit the app.
+The PII is only held in memory on your device, but is not persisted; the PII is deleted when you quit the app.

 The app stores on your device any notes or labels that you create and relate to a particular signup request, Trialforce template or connected app.